 The API & The App

 Through its API, the Labor Department is opening the gates to ILAB’s massive reservoir of data on child and forced labor.
 Code from the Sweat & Toil app is also open source, enabling developers to understand how we use the API for our needs.
-By making this information on child labor and forced labor available and sharing our code, ILAB is fulfilling the promise of the Obama administration’s Open Government Initiative to make more data readily available and useful to the public.
+By making this information on child labor and forced labor available and sharing our code, ILAB is fulfilling a key federal priority to modernize information technology to make more data readily available and useful to the public.